HarshPriyadarshi18/Reactcourse/README.md

-📆 Daily Update - 2025-04-13
+##📆 Daily Update - 2025-04-13
-Added useState for dynamic stockCount in ProductCard.
+-Added useState for dynamic stockCount in ProductCard.
-Implemented "Show More / Show Less" toggle for specs.
+-Implemented "Show More / Show Less" toggle for specs.
-Enhanced UI with CSS classes for layout, button, and stock status.
+-Enhanced UI with CSS classes for layout, button, and stock status.
-Buy button now hides when out of stock.
+-Buy button now hides when out of stock.
-Stock status shows live count or "Out of Stock".
+-Stock status shows live count or "Out of Stock".

 ## 📆 Daily Update - 2025-04-11